hrutik05/hrutik05/README.md

 # 💫 About Me:
-Final-year Computer Science Engineering student specializing in Full-Stack Development (MERN) with strong<br>foundation in Java, Python, SQL, and OOP.
-Experienced in building responsive web applications, RESTful APIs, and<br>scalable backend systems.
+Final-year Computer Science Engineering student specializing in Full-Stack Development (MERN) with strong foundation in Java, Python, SQL, and OOP.
+Experienced in building responsive web applications, RESTful APIs, and scalable backend systems.
 Proven internship and project experience in React.js, Node.js, Express.js, and MongoDB.
-Seeking for Software Developer / Full-Stack Engineer / Web Developer r
+Seeking for Software Developer

 ## 🌐 Socials: